Undergraduate Course Catalog 2015-2016

 The London Experience

-A wonderful opportunity to learn about one of the greatest cities in the world.
+This course provides a wonderful opportunity to learn about one of the greatest cities in the world.
 Travel to the United Kingdom for nine nights/ten days during the January term.
 See the many amazing historical and cultural sights and take in some of the best theatre in the English-speaking world.
 A side trip to either Stratford upon Avon or Bath is also part of the itinerary.
-The course offers insight into the politics, society and culture of London and the United Kingdom as you walk, tube, and double-decker bus your way through 2000 years of history.
+The course offers insight into the politics, society and culture of London and the United Kingdom as students walk, tube, and double-decker bus their way through 2000 years of history.
 The course can be taken for either 2 or 4 credits.
 The 4-credit option fulfills the Fine and Performing Arts Discovery requirement.
 This program is administered by the COLA Center for Study Abroad, and the faculty director is David Kaye.
-For more information, contact firstname.lastname@example.org, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/theatre-dance/program/england-london-experience.
+For more information, contact email@example.com, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/london-experience.

 London Travel Writing

-Study Abroad: Comparative Social Welfare Systems (SW 785)
+Study Abroad: Comparative Social Welfare Systems, SW 775/885

 Dijon Summer Program

 The Dijon Summer Program provides the opportunity to spend four or eight weeks in Dijon, France, taking the equivalent of one or two of the following courses at the Centre International d'Etudes Françaises (CIEF): FREN 503, 504, 631 or 632.
-An 8-week summer option is also available in the form of FREN 691 to French double majors who cannot spend a semester abroad for documented reasons.
+An eight-week summer option is also available in the form of FREN 691 to French double majors who cannot spend a semester abroad for documented reasons.
 The pre-requisites for FREN 691 are FREN 631,632, 651 and 652.
-This course worth 8 credits and consists of 8 weeks of intensive French literature, culture and civilization courses at the CIEF at the Université de Bourgogne in Dijon, France.
+This course is worth 8 credits and consists of eight weeks of intensive French literature, culture, and civilization courses at the CIEF at the Université de Bourgogne in Dijon, France.
 The program is administered by the COLA Center for Study Abroad, and the faculty director is Claire Malarte-Feldman.
-For more information, contact email@example.com, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/study-abroad/program/france-dijon.
+For more information, contact firstname.lastname@example.org, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/dijon.